 The world is undergoing a great reset.
 In this new world, you will own nothing and be happy.
 This may sound like a utopia, but it is a new reality that we must face.
 The old system of capitalism is no longer sustainable.
 We must find a new way to live and work together.

-In the old system, we were told that we needed to work hard to get ahead.
+In the old system, we were told we needed to work hard to get ahead.
 But in the new world, there is no need to work hard.
 The world is already ours.
-We just need to take responsibility for our own lives and happiness.
+We need to take responsibility for our own lives and happiness.
 The great reset will not be easy, but it is worth it.
-In the new world, we will be able to live a fulfilling and joyful life for the rest of our lives.
+In the new world, we can live a fulfilling and joyful life for the rest of our lives.

-We will have access to unlimited resources and abundance in the new world.
-The new world will be where we can all be our true selves and express our authentic selves.
+In the new world, we will have abundant access to unlimited resources.
+It will be a place where we can all be our true selves and express our authentic selves.

 In the new world, we will be able to create anything that we can imagine.
 We will be free to pursue our dreams and live our lives to the fullest.
-We will be able to create anything we desire and live in complete harmony with nature.
+We can create anything we desire and live in complete harmony with nature.
 There will be no more wars or conflicts, and we will all be able to live in peace and harmony.

 The World Economic Forum says that by 2030, you will own nothing and still be happy – what do they mean?

-This could make people less materialistic and more focused on experiences rather than possessions.
+This could make people less materialistic and more focused on experiences than possessions.
 Finally, the report claims that life savings will no longer be enough to sustain people in retirement, leading to a need for a new way of thinking about work and retirement.
 Technocracy, or the rule of experts, is one possible solution the report mentions.
 The Great Reset: You Will Own Nothing, and You Will Be Happy explores the idea of technocracy and its implications for the future of society.

-In 2030 you’ll own nothing and be happy about it – is this possible?
+In 2030, you’ll own nothing and be happy about it – is this possible?

 In 2030, you will own nothing and be happy about it.
 This is the prediction of Danish politician Ida Auken, who believes that shifting to a circular economy will lead to a more optimistic and sustainable way of life.
-We would rent or share in a circular economy instead of buying new products.
+In a circular economy, we would rent or share instead of buying new products.
 For example, instead of buying a new home, we would live in a shared community with access to all the necessary amenities.

 Appliances and clothes would be rented instead of purchased, and everything would be designed to be reused or recycled.
 This would significantly reduce the amount of waste produced and lead to a more sustainable way of living.
-Auken believes this shift will lead to a more sustainable and equitable world, where we are happier because we own less.
+Auken believes this shift will lead to a more sustainable and equitable world where we are happier because we own less.

 The idea of a circular economy has been around for a while, but it has recently gained traction due to the global environmental crisis.
-The problem with our current system is that it is unsustainable.
-We are using resources faster than they can be replaced, producing more waste than ever.
-In a circular economy, we would use resources more efficiently and produce less waste.
+Our current system is unsustainable.
+We use resources faster than they can be replaced, producing more waste than ever.
+In a circular economy, we use resources more efficiently and produce less waste.
 This would be a step in the right direction toward solving the global environmental crisis.

 The idea of a circular economy has been around for a while, but it has recently gained traction due to the global environmental crisis.
 The problem with our current system is that it is unsustainable.
-We are using resources faster than they can be replaced, producing more waste than ever.
-In a circular economy, we would use resources more efficiently and produce less waste.
+We use resources faster than they can be replaced, producing more waste than ever.
+In a circular economy, we use resources more efficiently and produce less waste.
 This would be a step in the right direction toward solving the global environmental crisis.

 The World Economic Forum’s Great Reset agenda – what’s the likelihood of it happening?